ZhengyaoJiang/PGPortfolio/README.md

 This project would not have been finished without using the codes from the following open source projects:
 * [Online Portfolio Selection toolbox](https://github.com/OLPS/OLPS)

+## Community Contribution
+We welcome contributions from the community, including:
+* Bug fixxing.
+* Interfacing to other markets such as stock market or future market.
+* Other improvements

+## Live-trading
+One should take the risks by yourself if he applys the algorithm to real market.
+The volumn of cryptocurrency market is still low, thus, the market impact and slippage may badly affect the results once the capital controlled by the agent is large.

 ## Donation
 If you have made some profits because of this library or you just love reading our codes, please consider making a small donation to our ongoing projects via the following BTC or ETH address.
 All donations will be used as student stipents.